2 Zeroth Law of Thermodynamics

 \[\begin{equation} C_V = \frac{đ Q_V}{n dT} \Rightarrow đ Q_V = n C_V dT. \tag{2.1} \end{equation}\]

+This new differential definition of \(C_V\) is independent on the unit we use to measure it, and does not require a procedural definition.
 Given a known value of \(C_V\), the amount of heat that gets transfered can be easily calculated by measuring the changes in temperature, after integration of eq.
 (2.1):

 \[\begin{equation} đ Q_V = n C_V dT \rightarrow \int đ Q_V = n \int_{T_i}^{T_F}C_V dT \rightarrow Q_V = n C_V \int_{T_i}^{T_F}dT, \tag{2.2} \end{equation}\]